yegor256/blog/_drafts/_envelopes.md

 ---
 layout: post
-title: "Object Envelopes"
+title: "Decoratoring Envelopes"
 date: 2016-12-30
 place: Lviv, Ukraine
 tags: java oop
 description: |
-  ...
+  Composing a big object is a rather verbose process in Java; would be great to have an ability to do it shorter.
 keywords:
-  - object envelopes
+  - decorators
   - constructor in oop
   - primary constructor oop
   - oop constructor